robbrobb/katacoda-scenarios/dwh-influxdb/step4.md

 `python3 influxdb2/write_to_influxdb.py`{{execute}}

-The script will now continuously fill data into our bucket.
+The script will now continuously create data and fill it into our bucket.
 To view our data, once again select the data source in the query builder by filtering the tags as follows: `my_measurement` for `_measurement`, `my_value` for `_field` and `my_location` for `location`.
 Alternatively you could use below query for the string query editor to achieve the same result.

 <pre class="file" data-target="clipboard">
 from(bucket: "dwh-data")